The Middle Years: Calming the Chaos

 Trust and Obey

 Who is it harder to obey – teachers or bosses?
+Trust and obey.
 It is a lot harder to obey someone you do not trust.
 As a teacher, it’s important to establish a culture of trust in your classroom as soon as the year starts.
 I explained my classroom rules and set high expectations that my students would follow them.
 I had clear consequences for not following the rules or for disrespect of others.
 What I didn’t expect was perfection.
 We all make mistakes and need safe places to learn and grow.
-My students could trust that I had their best interests in mind, and that I would listen to their thoughts and opinions.
+My students could trust that I had their best interests in mind and that I would listen to their thoughts and opinions.
 I often told my students that as long as they obeyed the rules of my classroom, I’d have their backs.
-As long as they spoke respectfully to whomever was correcting them, I’d listen to their side of the story if there was an issue.
-We all know that rules vary from classroom to classroom or house to house so sometimes a little conflict resolution was necessary.
-When disobedience is a constant issue, I often find it’s because the students do not respect or trust those in authority because those…
+As long as they spoke respectfully to whoever was correcting them, I’d listen to their side of the story if there was an issue.
+We all know that rules vary from classroom to classroom or house to house so sometimes a little conflict resolution is necessary.
+I wanted my students to trust and obey at school.
+I wanted them to have a sense of belonging and…

 Save your NOs

-Have you ever wished your child would obey right away when you say “no” or “come”?
-Most parents and teachers of young children struggle with this on a daily basis!
-One piece of wisdom I learned early on when my children were young was to save your NOs.
+Have you ever wished for a good parenting tip so your child would obey right away when you say “no” or “come”?
+Most parents and teachers of young children struggle with this daily until you learn to save your nos.
+One wise parenting tip I learned early on when my children were young was to save your NOs.
 It is as simple as using “please don’t” and “no” for different things.
 Use “please don’t” when you want your child to stop poking her sister or yelling at the cat.
-Save your “no” for when you want your child to stop from running in the street or touching a hot stove.
+Save your nos for when you want your child to stop running in the street or touching a hot stove.
 NO can be reserved for imminent danger or direct defiance.
-Sure, you will probably use them interchangeably some of the time, but if you will save your NOs for when it’s really important that your child obey immediately, you can teach your child to obey right away when you say “NO!”
+Sure, you will probably use them interchangeably some of the time, but if you will restrict your NOs for when your child must obey immediately, you can teach your child to obey right away when you say “NO!”
 Delayed obedience is disobedience no matter how you phrase your request, but that’s for another blog post.
 When you do have to say NO, make it a teachable moment.
-Take time shortly afterward to talk to your child about what the danger or defiance was.
-Just as you want…
+Take time shortly afterward to talk to your child about what the danger or…